-Niraparib is used to help maintain the response of certain types of ovarian (female reproductive organs where eggs are formed), fallopian tube (tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the stomach) cancer to chemotherapy medications after the cancer has returned from previous treatment(s).
+Niraparib is used to help maintain the response of certain types of ovarian (female reproductive organs where eggs are formed), fallopian tube (tube that transports eggs released by the ovaries to the uterus), and peritoneal (layer of tissue that lines the stomach) cancer in people who have completely responded or partially responded to other chemotherapy medication(s).
+It is also used to treat certain types of ovarian, fallopian tube, or peritoneal cancer when the cancer has gotten worse after 3 or more chemotherapy treatments.
 Niraparib is in a class of medications called poly (ADP-ribose) polymerase (PARP) inhibitors.
 It works by killing cancer cells.

 How should this medicine be used?

 Niraparib comes as a capsule to take by mouth once daily.
-Take niraparib at around the same time every day.
+Take niraparib at around the same time every day with or without food.
 If you experience nausea after taking niraparib, take it once daily at bedtime.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take niraparib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not open, chew, or dissolve them.

 If you vomit after taking niraparib, do not take another dose.
 Continue your regular dosing schedule.

 Your doctor may decrease your dose of niraparib, or permanently or temporarily stop your treatment, if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with niraparib.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.